Self-protection as a way of life is not a way of life it is a way

 nobody wants to be limited like that not really

-because the human drive for freedom never goes away
+because the need for freedom never goes away

 because you need to pretend this is the whole world